 The Project would not impede the State's progress towards carbon neutrality by 2045 under the 2022 Scoping Plan.
 The Project would be required to comply with applicable current and future regulatory requirements promulgated through the 2022 Scoping Plan.
 Some of the current transportation sector policies the Project will comply with (through vehicle manufacturer compliance) include: Advanced Clean Cars II, Advanced Clean Trucks, Advanced Clean Fleets, Zero Emission Forklifts, the Off-Road Zero-Emission Targeted Manufacturer rule, Clean Off-Road Fleet Recognition Program, In-use Off-Road Diesel-Fueled Fleets Regulation, Off-Road Zero-Emission Targeted Manufacturer rule, Clean Off-Road Fleet Recognition Program, Amendments to the Inuse Off-Road Diesel-Fueled Fleets Regulation, carbon pricing through the Cap-and-Trade Program, and the Low Carbon Fuel Standard.
-As noted below, the Project would be consistent with the Riverside County CAP.
+Further, the Project will implement MM GHG-1 which will further reduce GHG emissions.
+As noted in the analysis herein, compliance with this mitigation measure will ensure that the Project would be consistent with the Riverside County CAP.
 As such, the Project would not be inconsistent with the 2022 Scoping Plan.